Fort Lauderdale Theft Attorney

 Identity theft is defined as the unauthorized use of another person’s personal information to take over their financial accounts or open new ones in their name.
 This may involve stealing the victim’s wallet or credit card, accessing their bank account online, or filing a tax return in their name.

-What Are the Legal Penalties for Thefts?
+What Are the Legal Penalties for Theft?

 The penalties for theft in Florida depend on the value of the property stolen and the type of theft alleged to have been committed.